 In connection with the settlement of our lawsuit against Microsoft Corporation in 2010, Microsoft became our first licensee.
 Pursuant to the Settlement and License Agreement between us and Microsoft, Microsoft paid us \$200 million, which has been recognized as gain on settlement and Microsoft was granted a worldwide, irrevocable, nonexclusive, non-sublicenseable fully paid up license for our patents for Microsoft products.
 We have also signed Patent License Agreements with Aastra USA, Inc. Mitel Networks Corporation, NEC Corporation and NEC Corporation of America, to license certain of our US patents, for a one-time payment to VirnetX and an ongoing royalty for all future sales through the expiration of the licensed patents with respect to certain current and future IP-encrypted products.
-We intend to seek further license of our technology, including our GABRIEL Connection TechnologyTM to enterprise customers, developers and original equipment manufacturers, or OEMs, of chips, servers, smart phones, tablets, e-Readers, laptops, net books and other devices, within the IP-telephony, mobility, fixed-mobile convergence and unified communications markets including 4G/LTE.
+We intend to seek further license of our technology, including our GABRIEL Connection Technology[TM] to enterprise customers, developers and original equipment manufacturers, or OEMs, of chips, servers, smart phones, tablets, e-Readers, laptops, net books and other devices, within the IP-telephony, mobility, fixed-mobile convergence and unified communications markets including 4G/LTE.
 We have published our royalty rates and guidelines on our website.
-All forward moving licenses have adhered to these guidelines and have met or exceeded these rates and we will use these rates and guidelines in all future license negotiations.
+All licenses with current royalty payment obligations have adhered to these guidelines and have met or exceeded these rates and we will use these rates and guidelines in all future license negotiations.

 We have three intellectual property infringement lawsuits pending against multiple parties in the United States District Court for the Eastern District of Texas, Tyler Division, pursuant to which we allege that Apple, Inc., Cisco Systems, Inc., and Siemens Enterprise Communications and Avaya Inc. infringe on certain of our patents.
 We seek damages and injunctive relief in all the complaints.
-We have one complaint pending with the United States International Trade Commission (ITC) against Apple, Inc. Final preparations are underway for the jury trials in two complaints in the Federal Districts, scheduled for November 13, 2012, and the hearing in our complaint against Apple in the ITC, currently scheduled for September 5, 2012.
-Our legal agreements with McKool Smith, which include a maximum billable amount for each lawsuit, allow us to manage our legal expenses efficiently.
-We believe they continue to be inline or below our forecasted and budgeted estimates.
+We have one complaint pending with the United States International Trade Commission (ITC) against Apple, Inc. On October 31, 2012, a jury trial began regarding our Compliant against Apple.
+On November 6, 2012, jurors found that Apple infringed four of our patents. (see Legal Proceedings).
+The hearing against Cisco, Avaya and Siemens is now scheduled for jury selection on March 4, 2013.
+Our complaint against Apple in the ITC, is now scheduled for hearing, in-front of Administrative Law Judge (ALJ) E. James Gildea, on July 10, 2013 with a target completion date for the investigation set for February 21, 2014.